dash134PRI/Test-Racer/README.md

 - The AI opponent adjusts its speed based on turn sharpness

 ## License
-This project is open source and available under the MIT License.
+This project is open source and available under the MIT License. # Test-Racer